edufford/aerosim/docs/sim_config.md

 The `weather` field of the `world` section defines the weather preset for the simulation.
 There are 3 options, `Cloudy`, `ClearSky` and `FoggyAndCloudy`:

+⚠️ Note: The Omniverse renderer does not support different weather presets.

 ```json

         ...